 By 9:00 am we were chauffeured to our breakfast spot, which was a wide variety of an all-you-can-eat style buffet.
 We were given about an hour to eat, and then were driven to the grand finale, a guided tour of the pyramids themselves.

 The guided tour included detailed information about must-see landmarks like the Pyramids of the Sun and Moon, the Temple of Quetzalpapalotl and the Avenue of the Dead, as well as the customs and cultures during that time.

-After about an 1.5 to 2 hour tour, we were chauffeured back to the hotel.
+After about an hour and half to 2 hour tour, we were chauffeured back to the hotel.
 Due to traffic delays, we arrived back in the heart of Mexico City around 2:30pm.